-The x-ray illumination results encouragingly showed visible light emission at ~490 nm for two of the samples .
+The x-ray illumination results encouragingly showed visible light emission at ~490 nm for two of the samples (same samples showed emission under UV), see Figure 4.
+(We assume that the samples without emission have not been synthesized correctly.)

-This emission wavelength, different from what might expect from the Ce3+* transition we expected to see, is likely due to a Ce3+-> O- charge transfer reaction, which should be quite fast.
+This emission wavelength and its distribution (e.g. lag of the typical doublet), suggests a different type of emission than that of the Ce3+* transition.
+This emission has been identified as a Ce3+-> O- charge transfer transition.
+Typically, such transitions are fast (e.g., Yb3+ doped scintillators showing 1 ns decay times).

-Because the Ce3+* lies in the conduction band, we do not see that characteristic 5d->4f emission.
-The ideal host
+Based on Figure 2, we can assume that the Ce3+* states (5d) lie in the conduction band, and likely will not capture the electrons.
+These will be captured directly into the ground state of Ce3+ - 4f.
+Hence, we do not see the characteristic 5d->4f emission.
+The ideal host material would have a wider band gap to fit the 5d excited states.

 The most luminous sample then underwent spectrophotometric testing, cf. Fig. 5.
 The excitation spectrum showed the preferred absorption wavelengths, and the luminescence spectrum showed the emission wavelengths from the preferred absorption incident wavelengths.